 Frank Bailey is the author of four books on automobile collisions in Arkansas He has authored, Rear End Collisions in Arkansas, Distracted Driving in Arkansas, Head on Collisions in Arkansas, and T-Bone Collisions in Arkansas.
-Download a free copy of Rear-End Collisions in Arkansas now by going to our homepage and clicking on the Free Download button.
-Check back soon to download copies of Distracted Driving in Arkansas, Head on Collisions in Arkansas, and T-Bone Collisions in Arkansas.
-All four books will be available for purchase soon on Amazon.com for $19.99.
+Download your free copy of any or all of these books by going to our homepage and clicking on the Free Download button.

 Frank H. Bailey is the senior partner and founder of the Bailey and Oliver Law Firm.
 For 45 years Frank has represented clients throughout Arkansas.